1. Home: Explore careers

 • nuclear engineer

-You could also use your skills to move into other engineering or power industries.
-You could work with other types of radiation equipment in hospitals, maintaining radiotherapy and medical imaging equipment.
+You could also use your skills to work in other engineering or power industries.

 Current opportunities